CarlosYinn/printed-traces/docs/methodology/dataset-construction.md

 ### Layer 4: Semantic and structural filtering

-- **Long-token filtering**: Tokens exceeding 20 characters were removed using spaCy tokenization, as they typically represent OCR artifacts rather than real words.
+- **Long-token filtering**: Tokens exceeding 20 characters were removed, as they typically represent OCR artifacts rather than real words.
+For projects requiring more robust tokenization, [spaCy](https://spacy.io/) is recommended as a drop-in alternative.
 - **Repeated-line removal**: Each line was hashed with MD5; lines appearing more than three times were treated as layout boilerplate and discarded.
 - **Spelling correction**: `symspellpy` was applied for lightweight repair of minor OCR distortions.